Simsso/Haskell-Studies/README.md

 instance Monoid a => Monoid (IO a)
 ```

-* `IO` disables the reordering of operations.
+`IO` disables the reordering of operations.
-* An expression is referentially transparent when it can be replaced with its value without changing the behavior of a program.
+An expression is referentially transparent, if it can be replaced with its value without changing the behavior of a program.

 # 30 Error Handling
 The `Exception` class resides in `GHC.Exception` and is defined as follows: